drewnoakes/msgpack-vs-visualiser-dotnet/README.md

 ## Installation

-(Notes apply to Visual Studio 2015, but are similar for earlier versions)
+(Notes apply to Visual Studio 2017, but are similar for earlier versions)

 1. [Download the latest release](https://github.com/drewnoakes/msgpack-vs-visualizer/releases/latest), or build from source

-2. Copy `MsgPackVisualizer.dll` and `Dasher.dll` to either
+2. Copy both `MsgPackVisualizer.dll` and `Dasher.dll` to either

-    > %USERPROFILE%\Documents\Visual Studio 2015\Visualizers
+    > %USERPROFILE%\Documents\Visual Studio 2017\Visualizers

     or